 I could not have known at the time as I was too young, but in August 0f 1990, a Senator from Kansas named Bob Dole visited Kosova for the first time, staying only miles away from my suburban home in Prishtina.
 That historic day, like many others in his extraordinary life, Senator Dole brought hope for the oppressed Albanian population of Kosova, like me, with a message, “freedom is coming, democracy is coming, human rights are coming”.

-That was the turning point for Kosova’s long road toward freedom, and since then, he never stopped fighting for the rights of its people, articulating to the world — and two U.S. presidents — the urgency of the need to take action on the ongoing struggle.
+That was the turning point for Kosova’s long road toward freedom, and since then, Bob Dole never stopped fighting for the rights of its people, articulating to the world — and two U.S. presidents — the urgency of the need to take action on the ongoing struggle.

-“We have a moral obligation to take a strong stand in defense of the individual rights of Albanians” Dole said on the Senate floor upon his return from Kosova.
-One must wonder if the tragedies of the Balkans could have been avoided had anyone been seriously listening to Dole.
+“We have a moral obligation to take a strong stand in defense of the individual rights of Albanians,” Dole said on the Senate floor upon his return from Kosova.
+One must wonder if the tragedies of the Balkans could have been avoided had anyone been seriously listening to Senator Dole.

-In 1992, Dole wrote an ultimatum to the then Serbian tyrant: “stop the genocide or be prepared for NATO air strikes,” and closed it with the words “this letter may not convince you, but perhaps history will.”
+In 1992, Senator Dole wrote an ultimatum to the then Serbian tyrant: “stop the genocide or be prepared for NATO air strikes”, and finished with the words, “this letter may not convince you, but perhaps history will.”
 And it did.
-Seven years later, history caught up with him.
+Seven years later, history finally caught up with Serbia and its tyrant.

 Only days following the NATO bombing in 1999, Dole returned to Kosova, greeted in the square of Prishtina by the cheering crowds, chanting “Doley!
 Doley!” and “U-S-A!”.